devallama/plantinerary/documentation.md

 ### Source control & Remote repository

 [Git](https://git-scm.com/) is being used for the source control for this project, primarily using Visual Studio Codes native source control tool that  makes it easier for tracking uncommitted files and to submit commits, while using the command line to push and pull requests and manage branches.
-Using Git ensures that if any issues arise with changes to the code, it can be reverted to a previous state, or compared to a previous state to find issues.
+Using Git ensures that if any issues arise with changes to the code, it can be reverted to a previous state, or compared to a previous state to find changes and issues.

 [GitHub](https://github.com/) is being used for the remote repository provider.